-The songs belong to four different types, namely "songs" (geshi 歌詩, 5 tunes), "drills" (cao 操, 12 tunes), "guidances" (yin 引, 9 tunes), and "miscellaneous songs from Hejian" (Hejian zage 河間雜歌, 21 tunes).
+The songs belong to four different types, namely "songs" (geshi 歌詩, 5 tunes), "drills" or "studies" (cao 操, 12 tunes), "guidances" (yin 引, 9 tunes), and "miscellaneous songs from Hejian" (Hejian zage 河間雜歌, 21 tunes).
 Of a small amount of songs, the title is mentioned, but no further information is given.

-master Wang Mo 王漠 , to be found in his reprint series Han-Wei yishu chao 漢魏遺書鈔, and the second a collection with an anonymous preface from 1798, and a third one with a preface written by Zhang Dunhe 張敦仁 and dated 1800.
-The last two versions are not divided into juan "scrolls", and quote from ancient books that include fragments of the Qincao, like the Tang period 唐 (618-907) encyclopaedia Chuxueji 初學記.
+The Qincao is transmitted in three different versions.
+The first is a compilation of fragments collected by the Qing-period 清 (1644-1911) master Wang Mo 王謨 (c.
+1731-1817), to be found in his series Han-Wei yishu chao 漢魏遺書鈔, and the second a collection with an anonymous preface from 1798, and a third one with a preface written by Zhang Dunhe 張敦仁 (1754-1834) and dated 1800.
+The last two versions are not divided into juan (fascicles), and quote from ancient books that include fragments of the Qincao, like the Tang-period 唐 (618-907) encyclopaedia Chuxueji 初學記.

 The Qincao is also to be found in the series Pingjinguan congshu 平津館叢書, where the text is divided into 2 juan.
 The wording of the second part of this edition differs somewhat form that of the other editions.